Cellular Redox in Cats

 At home, the most useful first step is to compare the cat to its own baseline rather than to other cats.
 Note whether grooming stops mid-session, whether whisker fatigue or nausea seems to change food interest, and whether the cat seeks warmer resting spots.
 These observations help separate a passing off-day from a trend that deserves a structured plan and a veterinary check.

-Redox balance is tightly tied to mitochondrial function, because mitochondria create both cellular energy and small amounts of reactive oxygen species that act as signals.
-In healthy amounts, these oxidants help coordinate adaptation and repair; when the load rises or defenses lag, signaling becomes less fluid and fatigue can appear sooner (Sena, 2012).
-Appetite can shift because nausea, inflammation, and altered scent perception often travel with oxidative pressure.
+Redox balance is tied directly to the mitochondria, which make both cellular energy and small amounts of reactive oxygen species that act as signals.
+In healthy amounts those oxidants help coordinate repair; when the load climbs or defenses lag, signaling falters and fatigue arrives sooner (Sena, 2012).
+Appetite can drop at the same time, because nausea, inflammation, and altered scent perception often travel with oxidative pressure.

-Owners often describe this as a cat that “wants to eat but walks away,” or a cat that circles the bowl and then asks for something different.
-Keep meals consistent for a week before making major changes, and avoid rapid food switching that can add gut stress.
-If appetite changes persist beyond 24–48 hours, treat it as a meaningful signal rather than a personality quirk.
+Owners often describe a cat that 'wants to eat but walks away,' or circles the bowl and then asks for something different.
+Keep meals consistent for a week before making big changes, and avoid rapid food switching that adds gut stress.
+If appetite changes last beyond 24 to 48 hours, treat it as a real signal, not a quirk.

 Differentials: What Else Can Mimic Redox Strain